muzuka/TradingGameSample/README.md

 # TradingGameSample
 Sample project building a board game in Unity

-The project focuses on simple and elegant architecture

-The project explores the possibility of making multiple games that can be combined.
+The project focuses on simple and elegant architecture and explores the possibility of making multiple games that can be combined.

-Key decisions/goals:
+### Key decisions/goals:

-Reusable resource system for multiple game modes
+- Reusable resource system for multiple game modes

-Separating UI, data, and logic
+- Separating UI, data, and logic

-Reusable and customizable UI elements
+- Reusable and customizable UI elements